ruyot/gameshare/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the View-Only License (VOL) 1.0 License.
+See license for more details.